 There’s a lot to like about the BCN3D Sigma.
 Take the enclosed case and heated bed, for instance.
 These are both designed to ensure a consistent temperature and reduce the likelihood of a failed print.
 There’s also a swappable hot end in case you’d like to print something at a higher resolution.

 This printer even includes real-time monitoring and a filament sensor that warns you when you’re about to run out.
-You can choose to print multiples of the same model simultaneously, or dynamically create a mirrored version, which is ideal if you’re planning on small part construction.
+You can choose to print multiples of the same model simultaneously, or dynamically create a mirrored version, which is excellent if you’re planning on small part construction.

 Really, our only complaint in this department is the lack of Wi-Fi connectivity.
 We understand that sometimes, manufacturers have to compromise, but realistically, this printer is designed for rapid prototyping, and it’s much quicker to send a file wirelessly than it is to load it onto a USB stick.

-This print currently retails for about $3400 USD.
+This print currently retails for about $3400 US Dollars.
 Although this effectively prevents any small-scale enterprises from obtaining one, it’s actually on the lower end of what you’d expect to pay for a professional printer like this.
 It’s a drop in the bucket for large design firms, for instance, and will pay for itself in no time.

 Running costs are about average.
 On one hand, you can save money by using a third-party filament, but on the other, dual-extrusion printers always have higher material waste.
-Obviously, you can expect filament costs to rise if you’re regularly printing with more advanced materials, but unless you’re constantly printing, you can expect to spend less than $100 a month.
+Evidently, you can expect filament costs to rise if you’re regularly printing with more advanced materials, but unless you’re constantly printing, you can expect to spend less than $100 a month.

 Realistically, you’ll have to decide for yourself whether this printer is a good fit for your business or not.
 It does provide good value for money, but if you’re worried about month-to-month running costs, there’s likely an alternative that would suit your needs better.